 Always consult with a qualified herbalist or medical professional before introducing a new herbal supplement into your regimen.
 Proper dosing strength and dosing frequency should be monitored by a qualified specialist.
 Check for side effects with current medications and any contraindications that may exist with preexisting conditions before proceeding.

-How To Make Leaf Of Life Tea
+Leaf Of Life Tea Recipe

 To make an easy and quick cup of leaf of life tea:

 - Bring one cup of water to boil then add three leaf of life leaves; let simmer for three minutes.

 - Remove from heat and allow to sit for two to three minutes.

 - Remove leaves from the tea and sweeten with one to two teaspoons of organic honey.